fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 This is post content
 ```

-You can save the index image in the `img` folder, or create a new folder in folder `source` to save them.
+You can save the index image in the `img` folder, or create a new directory in `source` directory to save them.

 You also can using other images in other locations, but using the correct link.